-The Court of Queen’s Bench of Alberta (the “Court”) recently released its decision in the case of Barata v.
+The Court of King’s Bench of Alberta (the “Court”) recently released its decision in the case of Barata v.
 Intact Insurance1Barata v Intact Insurance Company, 2021 ABQB 419 [Barata]., a decision from Justice G.S.
 Dunlop following a Special Chambers Application heard on March 17, 2021.

 Diana Barata was driving her vehicle with her fiancé, Daniel Barata, in the passenger seat.
 Ms. Barata struck and injured a pedestrian (the “Victim”), who later died from his injuries in hospital.
 Although the Baratas stopped and spoke to the Victim’s companions, they got back in their vehicle and left the scene without waiting for the police or an ambulance to arrive.
 Later that day, the police arrived at the Baratas’ home and arrested Mr. Barata on the assumption that he was driving when the vehicle hit the Victim.
 Mr. Barata was charged with failing to stop at the scene of the accident, among several other criminal offenses.